Sudanese opposition calls for mass protests against Bashir

-Bashir’s opponents have failed to capitalize on popular discontent over soaring food prices since South Sudan broke away in 2011, taking most of the country’s oil production with it.
+Bashir’s opponents have failed to capitalise on popular discontent over soaring food prices since South Sudan broke away in 2011, taking most of the country’s oil production with it.

 Uprisings that shook the Arab world that year have largely passed Sudan by, the security forces descending quickly on frequent small street protests by students before they have a chance to spread.